 The SAFSF Membership Committee provides guidance and feedback to staff on membership services, advises and helps execute membership recruitment and retention plans, reviews new member applications, and reviews dues structure as needed.
 Members of the Membership Committee serve as primary points of contact for new members.

-For information about serving on the Membership Committee, contact Member and Strategic Partnerships Director Renee Catacalos.
+For information about serving on the Membership Committee, contact Senior Director, Membership and Outreach Renee Catacalos.

 The John Merck Fund

 CHRISTINE JAMES is the executive director of The John Merck Fund.
 Christine came to The John Merck Fund in 2008 after 20+ years working for small, community-based human service and environmental nonprofit organizations in Maine and Massachusetts.
 She has a BA in art history from Bowdoin College and an MA in public policy from Tufts University’s Urban and Environmental Policy program.
 Just before coming to JMF, she was executive director of EarthWorks, a small urban greening organization based in the Roxbury neighborhood of Boston.
 Her work in Maine included four years as executive director of an educational organic farm and two years working on clean energy and climate change issues.
 Before becoming executive director, she was JMF’s director of programs from 2008 to 2017, when she oversaw the foundation’s environmental grants programs: Clean Energy, Health and the Environment, and Regional Food Systems.